Post

 Process DoppelGänging

 It involves creating a process using transacted file operations and transactional NTFS to load and execute malicious code without leaving traces on the system.
-This technique manipulates the Windows loader and file system, making it difficult for traditional security solutions to detect and analyze the malicious activity.
+This technique manipulates the Windows loader and file system, making it challenging for traditional security solutions to detect or analyze the malicious activity.

 • CreateFileTransacted